BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 }
 {% endhighlight %}

-and all test all still green, because second condition *adultCounter > 1* change the result of this statement to false.
-The same behaviour we can observe when we'll change *adultCounter > 1* to *adultCounter >= 1*.
+and all test are still green, because second condition `adultCounter > 1` change the result of this statement to false.
+The same behaviour we might be observed when we'll change `adultCounter > 1` to `adultCounter >= 1`.
-To cover this cases we should replace our **shouldNotCalculatePriceForFamily** with two new tests:
+To cover this cases we should replace our `shouldNotCalculatePriceForFamily` with two new tests:
 {% highlight java %}
 @Test
 public void shouldNotCalculatePriceForFamilyEdgeCaseWithAdults() {